 Thorney How remained in the ownership of the YHA as a working youth hostel for nearly 80 years until 2011.
 During their ownership the YHA made changes to the property by converting the barn into a dining room, adding shower and toilet facilities, building an extended reception area.

-A second more modern building – the Annexe – was added to house additional bed spaces.
-Records indicate that the Annexe was once a single storey farmers cottage.
+A second more modern building – the Bunkhouse – was added to house additional bed spaces.
+Records indicate that the Bunkhouse was once a single storey farmers cottage.

 Thorney How was sold by the YHA in February 2011, it was reopened as a family run Independent Hostel at Easter 2011.

-The Annexe has been upgraded by its present owners with additional showers and a biomass fueled heating system, now known as the Bunkhouse.
+The Bunkhouse has been upgraded by its present owners in 2013 with additional showers and a biomass fueled heating system.